ezoerner/mazed/README.md

 To run, go to the [releases](https://github.com/ezoerner/mazed/releases) page and download the latest assembly jar, e.g. `mazed-assembly-X.X.X.jar`.

-You can run this jar by double-clicking it on most windowing systems as long as you already have Java installed.
+You can run this jar by double-clicking it on most platforms as long as you already have Java installed.

-(There is an open issue to create a native launcher for MacOS, Windows, Linux, and other Unix with a bundled Java runtime.)
+--

+Navigate using A,S,D,L keys.
+Space to jump.
+Mouse wheel to zoom in and out.
+If you zoom all the way in, it becomes first-person.